CSCfi/pebbles/doc/source/README_docker_driver.rst

 Create a test blueprint
 =======================

-Go to Web UI, select 'Configure' tab, click on 'Create Blueprint' next to DockerDriver
+Go to Web UI, select 'Configure' tab, click on 'Create Template' next to DockerDriver

 Settings: